Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 High or Fluctuating Water Pressure

 If you notice sudden surges or drops in water pressure, particularly when using hot water, this signals that thermal expansion isn't being properly absorbed.
-Pressure readings consistently above 80 PSI indicate a problem that requires immediate attention.
+Pressure readings consistently above 80 PSI indicate a problem requiring immediate attention.

 You can test your water pressure with an inexpensive pressure gauge attached to any hose bib or outdoor faucet.
-Test at different times when the water heater is heating and after hot water use to identify pressure fluctuations that suggest missing or failed expansion control.
+Test at different times when the water heater is heating and after hot water use to identify pressure fluctuations.

 Pincher's Pro Tip

 Install a pressure gauge on your system for about $10-$20 to monitor pressure levels.
-This simple tool helps you identify problems early, potentially saving thousands in repair costs from pressure-related damage.
+Regular monitoring as part of preventive plumbing maintenance helps you identify problems early, potentially saving thousands in pressure-related damage.

 Water Hammer and Plumbing Stress Indicators